v-bliznyukov/labsSNA/lab1.md

 ### 3. When do you need to get public key for the usage of the remote repo?
 Provide an example.

-APT that is used to update repository packeges always checks signature of the release files.
+APT that is used to update repository packages always checks signature of the release files.
 Moreover, it requires repositories to provide most recent key.
 This ensures that the provider can be trusted.
 Without this key, apt will refuse apt-get update.
 Therefore for every 3rd party repository key is needed in order for apt-secure to verify it.
 (All default installations already have a key)

 #### Example:
 - As shown in previous example, for adding 3rd party MongoDB repository the public key is needed.